 In terms of mental healthcare, Portugal provides a range of services as part of its public healthcare system, Serviço Nacional de Saúde (SNS).

-The National Mental Health Program (in Portuguese) aims to promote the integration of mental healthcare into the SNS, both in primary and long-term care.
+The National Mental Health Program aims to promote the integration of mental healthcare into the SNS, both in primary and long-term care.
 It focuses on mental health promotion, mental illness prevention, treatment, and rehabilitation.
 It’s also intended to decentralize mental health services and ensure general access.

 Generally speaking, mental health care services in Portugal are provided through: